Working with the Media Portal

 Teaching methods in theory and practice

 Our method pages highlight exciting teaching methods and educational models for STEM subjects.
-Education and media experts offer clear and concise presentations on methods such as service-learning and inquiry-based learning.
+Education and media experts offer clear and concise presentations on methods such as service-learning, inquiry-based learning, or inclusive learning.
 They also provide background into learning theory, point to studies on learning effectiveness, and provide links for further study.
 Practice-oriented teaching examples provide tips for applying the methods.
 For some methods, you’ll also find links to online seminars and other advanced training opportunities.
 To take advantage of the advanced training opportunities right away, please set up a free user account here register

 Want to know more about Research-based Learning and other teaching methods?
 Click here for methods.